shravanichandratre/linux-device-driver/README.md

 # Custom Proc-Based Linux Device Driver

 ## Overview
 This project implements a Linux kernel module that creates a `/proc/my_driver` entry with read and write capabilities.
-This module demonstrates basic user-kernel communication by allowing messages to be sent from user space to kernel space and back.
+This module demonstrates user-kernel communication by allowing messages to be sent from user space to kernel space and back.

 ## Features